thatdeep/compression_neuralink/README.md

 Notes: well, expected more from it, but I guess its ok as most samples on average are already encoded with low-bit representations.
 Expect better improvement with adjustable 64 multipliers selection, thats for sure inefficient.

 experiment 2.2:
-Process: use expetiment 1.1 with different low-bit multiplier coding, add samples/anchors encoding part.
+Process: use experiment 1.1 with different low-bit multiplier coding, add samples/anchors encoding part.

 Result: 4 bit multiplier coding: 2.35 lossless on eval.sh, 5-bit multiplier coding: 2.2 -> 2.25 lossless on eval.sh, 6-bit multiplier coding: 1.99 lossless on eval.sh

 Notes: well, I got only marginal improvements here.
 Next, simple frequency-base fixed-bitsize coding then I'll think about implementing something like variable bitsize encoding.

-3.
+3. Its time to explore frequency-based coding.
+In terms of alphabet, 256 pairs of (multiple 64, residue) force most of the elements into chains.
+It leads to an idea of having simple implementation of Asymmetrical Numeric System (tabled tANS version) for a predefined up-to-256-element alphabet.
+Less anchor elements and less bits per encoded chain element should lead to dramatic filesize reduction.